minetest-mods/technic/manual.md

 an ingredient in alloying recipes, wherever elemental carbon is required.

 Lead is special ore and part of the Technic Mod.
-It is  found from elevation +16 downwards, and its abundance decreases upto -128.
+It is  found from elevation +16 downwards, and its abundance increases in stages upto -128.
 After that there is no variation in its abundance.
 Lead is used as an ingredient for crafting RE battery (technic:battery) and now Lead Block is used as a main component of HV nuclear reactor layout instead of stainless steel block.